bitwiseworks/python-os2/Doc/library/warnings.rst

 message is to be issued, it is formatted and printed using a user-settable hook.

-The determination whether to issue a warning message is controlled by the warning filter, which is a sequence of matching rules and actions.
+The determination whether to issue a warning message is controlled by the :ref:`warning filter <warning-filter>`, which is a sequence of matching rules and actions.
 Rules can be added to the filter by calling :func:`filterwarnings` and reset to its default state by calling :func:`resetwarnings`.